 The awards are not only a chance for providers to enjoy a bit of glory, but also for business customers to gauge who they may like to work with in the future, with the awards showcasing everything from the Buy-to-Let Mortgage Broker of the Year to Best Bridging Finance Provider, and even the best overall Business Bank of the Year.

-Lee Tillcock, editor of Business Moneyfacts, comments: "The last year has been profitable for many businesses and their broker and finance-providing partners.
-As the appetite for funding grows, brokers and providers have embraced the opportunity to boost trading and growth levels.
-An air of confidence has been apparent in the business finance sector and we enter 2016 with renewed hope.
+Lee Tillcock, editor of Business Moneyfacts, comments: "While the last year has proven somewhat unpredictable on a political level, it has been profitable for many businesses and their broker and finance providing partners.
+As the appetite for funding grows, brokers and providers have again embraced the opportunity to boost trading and growth levels.
+An air of confidence has been apparent in the business finance sector, and we enter 2017 with cautious optimism.

 We wish all the very best of luck to our finalists, and we'll see you in March!